apache/accumulo-examples/README.md

    Accumulo has an [accumulo-client.properties] in `conf/` that must be configured as the examples will use this file to connect to your instance.

-3. Review [env.sh.example] in to see if you need to customize it.
-If `ACCUMULO_HOME` & `HADOOP_HOME`
-   are set in your shell, you may be able skip this step.
+3. Review [env.sh.example] and [accumulo-env.sh] (within your accumulo installation) to see if you need to customize them.
+If `ACCUMULO_HOME` & `HADOOP_HOME` are set in your shell, you may be able skip this step.
 Make sure `ACCUMULO_CLIENT_PROPS` is set to the location of your [accumulo-client.properties].

         cp conf/env.sh.example conf/env.sh
         vim conf/env.sh